 1. Whisk together wet ingredients in a medium sized bowl.

-3. In a separate bowl, mix flour, baking soda, and baking powder.
+2. In a separate bowl, mix flour, baking soda, baking powder, brown sugar, salt and pumpkin pie spice.
 Sprinkle over wet ingredients and whisk until just mixed, taking care not to over mix.

 Can I use something other than pumpkin?